rolandzitny/nsga2-neuroevolution/README.md

-# Automatic design and optimization of neural network
+# Automatic design and optimization of neural network using evolutionary algorithm  NSGA2

 Using a multi-objective algorithm to design and optimize the structure of a neural network for processing a selected benchmark dataset.
 A set of networks will be designed that are Pareto optimal in terms of accuracy, computational complexity, and memory usage.